 Requests to redeem Shares may be made in writing to the Manager's Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.
 The Manager may also, at its discretion and by prior agreement, accept instructions to redeem shares from FCA regulated entities by telephone on 0141 222 1150 or by fax.
-The Manager may accept authority to effect transfer of title to shares by means of electronic communication.
+Telephone calls may be recorded by the Manager, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.
+The Manager may accept requests to redeem units by electronic communication.
 Electronic communication does not include email.

-Telephone calls may be recorded by the Manager, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.

-In respect of all applications to redeem Units, a contract note will be issued to the unitholder (the first named, in the event of joint holders), normally by close of the next Business Day following the execution of the redemption, giving details of the Units sold back to the Manager and the price used.
-Payment will be made by BACS or telegraphic transfer in satisfaction of the redemption request and will be issued by the close of the fourth Business Day following either the day of the calculation of the redemption price or receipt by the Manager of a properly completed and signed Renunciation Form in respect of the appropriate number of Units, whichever is later.
+In respect of all applications to redeem units, a contract note will be issued to the Unitholder (the first named, in the event of joint holders), normally by close of the next Business Day following the execution of the redemption, giving details of the units sold back to the Manager and the price used.
+Payment will be made by BACS or telegraphic transfer in satisfaction of the redemption request and will be issued by the close of the fourth Business Day following either the day of the calculation of the redemption price or receipt by the Manager of a properly completed and signed Renunciation Form in respect of the appropriate number of units, whichever is later.

-Any request to redeem Units, once given, cannot subsequently be withdrawn.
+Any request to redeem units, once given, cannot subsequently be withdrawn.